cbrun/cbrun.github.io/capella-arcadia/index.md

 [Eclipse Capella](https://projects.eclipse.org/projects/polarsys.capella) is the open-source graphical modeling workbench that implements Arcadia.
 The Eclipse Foundation classifies it as a mature project.
 Its source code, releases, project governance, contribution process, and Eclipse Public License 2.0 licensing are public.

 Capella provides a dedicated language and user experience for systems architecture rather than exposing a generic modeling canvas.
+Its [add-ons and extensions](https://mbse-capella.org/addons.html) broaden that ecosystem beyond the core workbench.
 Its capabilities include:

 - an embedded methodological browser and guidance through Arcadia perspectives;
 - semantic model navigation and contextual properties;